NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 - A triangle (or a triplet) is a 1 x 3 row double vector of positive integers.
 - An edge is a 1 x 2 row double vector of positive integers.

-By default, and unless exceptions, vertices and triangles arguments are index based.
+By default, and unless exceptions, vertex and triangle arguments are index based.

 Another common argument is ngb_degre which corresponds to the neighborhood degre whished on the mesh, and which is used to find one vertex neighborhood.
 For commun usages, this value is in the range |[1 ; 4]|.
 Tune it relatively to the local curvature of your mesh.